oracle-livelabs/spatial-graph/spatial-studio/slr-visualize/slr-visualize.md

    ![Zoom into the dataset (layer)](images/vis-28.png)

-   The BOSTON_BLDGS_POLY_2D layer includes an attribute for square footage.
+   The BUILDINGS layer includes an attribute for square footage.
 You next style the parcels according to this attribute.

-17. As you have done in previous steps, from the BOSTON_BLDGS_POLY_2D layer action menu, select **Settings**.
+17. As you have done in previous steps, from the BUILDINGS layer action menu, select **Settings**.
 Under the Fill section change the Color menu selection to **Based on data**.

    ![Define color coding based on data](images/vis-29.png)

-18. In the Column menu select **AREA_SQ_FT** as the column to use for driving parcel fill color.
+18. In the Column menu select **AREA\_SQ\_FT** as the column to use for driving parcel fill color.
 Set the minimum and maximum value to 100 and 10,000 respectively and click "Regenrate bin values".
 Then update the fill to a color palette of your choosing, for example dark and light grey.

    ![Select column that contains the data for color coding](images/vis-30.png)